 Solutions for professional heating water treatment

-Treating heating water in accordance with VDI 2035 and other relevant standards is our speciality.
-From initial filling to replenishment and ultimately purifying the heating system.
+Treatment of heating water according to VDI 2035 and Co – that is our core competence.
+From the initial filling to topping up and cleaning the heating system.

 Our product range for bivalent heating water treatment

-UWS treatment units process the heating water using a bivalent bypass process, whereby the units soften, desalinate and filter at the same time.
+With UWS treatment units, they treat the heating water bivalently using the bypass process; the units soften, desalinate and filter at the same time.

-Fully desalinated water with mixed bed resin Vadion pH-Control
+Fully demineralized water with mixed bed resin Vadion pH-Control

-To ensure compliance with the values recommended in the VDI 2035 standard (hardness of 0.3 °dH, conductivity ≤ 100 μS/cm and a pH value of 8.2 – 10.0 in stainless steel systems and 8.2 – 9.0 for aluminium components) we have developed our mixed bed resin Vadion pH-Control.
-In addition to desalinating water to < 100 µS/ cm, it also ensures that the pH value of the filling water is in the required range.
-It can be used in a temperature range from 3 °C to 80 °C. This also enables the removal of existing residual hardness and dissolved salts in the heating water of a heating system during operation (bypass process).
+In order to meet the values recommended in VDI 2035 (hardness of 0.3 °dH, conductivity ≤ 100 μS/cm and a pH value of 8.2 – 10.0 in stainless steel systems or 8.2 – 9.0 for aluminum components), we have developed our mixed bed resin Vadion pH-Control has been developed.
+In addition to desalinating the water to < 100 µS/ cm, it also ensures that the pH value of the filling water is within the required range.
+The application range is in a temperature range from 3 °C to 80 °C. This also makes it possible to remove existing residual hardness and dissolved salts in the heating water of a heating system during operation (bypass process)

 Heating water treatment

-- Rejection of warranty claims in the event of damage and
+- Refusal of the warranty claim in the event of damage and

-The aim of VDI 2035 is to prevent limestone formation and corrosion damage caused by water.
-EN 1717 regulates the separation of drinking water from non-potable water.
-In accordance with EN 14336, heating systems must be flushed before commissioning.
+Core of the VDI 2035 is the prevention of stone formation and corrosion damage caused by water.
+EN 1717 regulates the protection of drinking water against non-drinking water and according to EN 14336, heating systems must be flushed before commissioning.

-Other standards may apply in other European countries.
-For example, in Austria ÖNORM H 5195-1 applies and SWKI BT 102-1 applies in Switzerland.
-However, many countries are now using VDI 2035.
+Other standards apply in other European countries.
+In Austria, for example, it is ÖNORM H 5195-1, in Switzerland SWKI BT 102-1, but many countries now base their standards on VDI 2035.